Help Topics

-What is the difference between a Humanist and a FuturFaith Minister?
+What is the difference between a Humanist and a FuturFaith officiant?

-What is the difference between a Humanist and a FuturFaith Minister?
+What is the difference between a Humanist and a FuturFaith officiant?

 The primary difference between FuturFaith and Humanist organisations lies in our approach to spirituality and ceremonies.